gflorez97/dataProcesses2019/Final Project/final-project.md

 After that, we used R to generate the final dataset we wanted.
 For this, we filtered the all nba selections with just players in either first or second all nba; we joined both datasets, after a bit of pre-processing, to obtain in the statistics dataset a new variable, isAllNBA, which will be the categorical variable on which we will base our analysis; we took only the columns we wanted, adapting some of the from the original because we wanted stats to be applied per game, and not per season.
 Finally, we wanted to just omit every NA value, as some of the stats used weren't collected until 1978.
 The source of all these stats are manual in-game annotations, dating back to 1950, and so statistics that were not tracked then, as the number of blocks, can't be tracked now.

-Our final dataset, included PONER LINK, consists of 19554 observations of 14 variables, which are:
+Our final dataset, that can be viewed PONER LINK, consists of 19554 observations of 14 variables, which are:
 - **X**: just a nominal variable for each row.
 - **isAllNBA**: TRUE if that player in that season was a first or second all nba.
 - **Year**: the year of the season.